Coolangatta (Qld)

 In terms of cultural diversity, Coolangatta records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Coolangatta's cultural diversity was roughly comparable to the wider region's average, with 82.5% of its population being citizens, 77.4% born in Australia, and 90.7% speaking English only at home.
-Christianity was the predominant religion in Coolangatta, comprising 49.5% of people.
-However, Judaism was overrepresented compared to Rest of Qld, with 0.2% versus 0.1%.
+Coolangatta's cultural diversity aligns with the broader region, with 82.5% being citizens, 77.4% born in Australia, and 90.7% speaking English only at home.
+Christianity is the predominant religion, comprising 49.5%.
+Judaism, however, is slightly overrepresented at 0.2%, compared to Regional Qld's 0.1%.

 Frequently Asked Questions - Diversity